The SQL COUNT Function is one of the Aggregate Function which Counts the total number of rows (records) selected by the SELECT Statement

 SQL COUNT GROUP BY Clause Example

 In most cases, we usually find the number of customers who belongs to a particular region, etc. In these situations, we use the GROUP BY clause to group the customers by region, profession, education, state, etc. Next, we use this function to find the number of customers present in that group.
-Let us see an example of SQL Count group by
+Let us see an example of it.

 SELECT Education, COUNT(*) AS [Total Records] FROM [Employees] GROUP BY Education

-Above query finds the total number of Employees belongs to each education group.
+The above query finds the total number of Employees belonging to each education group.

-It is another example to showcase the Group By clause, along with this Function.
-In this example, we are using this along with the Distinct functions on multiple columns along with the group by clause.
+It is another example to showcase the Group By clause and this Function.
+In this example, we use this along with the Distinct functions on multiple columns and the group by clause.

 SELECT Education, COUNT(FirstName) AS [Total FirstName], COUNT(DISTINCT FirstName) AS [Distinct Name], COUNT(EmpID) AS [Total Ids], COUNT(DeptID) AS [Total DeptIds] FROM [Employees] GROUP BY Education